FrontendMasters/front-end-handbook-2018/myIntro.md

 The intention is to release an update to the content yearly.

-The handbook is divided into three parts.
+The handbook is divided into the following three parts:

 Part I. The Front-End Practice
 ---